From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 Keep the Domain Layer Independent

-- The domain layer should not depend on external frameworks, databases, or services.
+- The domain layer should not depend on frameworks, databases, or external services.

 Use Dependency Injection to Decouple Components

-- Avoid tight coupling by injecting repositories, services and adapters when necessary.
+- Avoid tight coupling by injecting repositories, services, and adapters when necessary.

 - This makes the system easier to test and adaptable to changes.